Q: What are your hours?

 A: Yes.
 The only time you will be outside is walking from your car into the building.
 We have a full roof and our entire tour route is indoors.

 Q: Can I take something home from the prison?

 A: No. Taking anything from the building or grounds is strictly prohibited and punishable by law.
+This includes dirt, stones, bricks, tiles, and rubble.
 If you are looking to take a souvenir home, we have a Museum Store that offers many items to commemorate your visit.

 Q: Do you rent space for events?